8.8. NFS and rpcbind

-portmappermaps RPC services to the ports they are listening on.
+rpcbind utility maps RPC services to the ports on which they listen.
 RPC processes notify

-portmapaffect all RPC-based services.
+rpcbindaffect all RPC-based services.
 Alternatively, it is possible to specify access control rules for each of the NFS RPC daemons.
-The man pages for
+The

 rpc.statdcontain information regarding the precise syntax for these rules.